Code Graph Renso Subscribe

 { "action": "doc_tree_node", "node_id": "node-0123456789abcdef" }

-code_graph_impactblast radius · deps · affected tests
+impactblast radius · reachability · affected tests

 { "action": "blast_radius", "entity": "StorageEngine", "explain": true }

-{ "action": "deps", "entity": "StorageEngine" }
+{ "action": "deps", "entity": "StorageEngine", "with_provenance": true }

-{ "action": "rdeps", "entity": "StorageEngine" }
+{ "action": "reachability", "entity": "StorageEngine" }

 { "action": "preflight", "files": ["crates/a/src/lib.rs"] }